 Student Research Assistants

-2022-23: Undergraduate: Andrea Sze (TLEF project; Climate Action Committee Intern); Graduate: Micheal Jerowsky, PhD (COMET/JupyterHub OER project)
+2022-23: Undergraduate: Andrea Sze (TLEF project assistant and Climate Action Committee Intern; BA; now MA candidate at Columbia U); Graduate: Micheal Jerowsky, PhD student (COMET/JupyterHub OER project)

 2019-20: Kelly Hurley, BA; Emily Ballon, BSc., Mariana Garcia, BA